 Credit rebuilding loans, sometimes known as bad credit loans, are aimed at people with a poor credit rating.
 They are typically offered by non-mainstream lenders.
 These are licenced lenders, not banks or building societies.

-Banks and Building societies don’t usually lend to people with bad credit.
+Banks and Building societies don’t usually give loans to people with very bad credit.

 How are they different to other loans?